kon-drees/sls-ml/README.md

 ## Usage

-The python file af_generator.py can generate argumentation frameworks using jAFBenchGen.
-To generate abstract argumentation frameworks you need the jAFBenchGen jar file and set it in the python file under:
+The Python file af_generator.py can generate argumentation frameworks using jAFBenchGen.
+To generate abstract argumentation frameworks, you need the jAFBenchGen jar file location and set it in the Python file under:

 ```python
 # location of the jar file